rocket-pool/RPIPs/RPIPs/RPIP-43.md

     distributor contract
   - When called, `surplus_share` of rewards SHALL be sent to the appropriate surplus disposition contract
-  - When called while the megapool has `debt`, the remainder SHALL be used to repay `debt` by sending to the rETH contract
+  - When called while the megapool has `debt`, the remaining rewards SHALL first be used to repay `debt` by sending it to the rETH contract
-   - When called, any remaining funds SHALL be held in the megapool as unclaimed node operator funds.
+   - When called, any remaining rewards SHALL then be held in the megapool as unclaimed node operator funds
   - This function SHALL allow any user to call it
   - If called by the node operator, this function SHOULD claim all unclaimed node operator funds
 - There SHALL be a capital distribution function in the megapool
   - When called, capital borrowed from the protocol that has been released from exited validators SHALL be sent to the rETH contract.
-  - When called while the megapool has `debt`, the remainder SHALL be used to reduce `debt` by sending to the rETH contract
+  - When called while the megapool has `debt`, the remaining capital from exited validators SHALL first be used to reduce `debt` by sending it to the rETH contract
-  - When called, the remainder SHALL be held in the megapool as unclaimed node operator funds
+  - When called, the remaining capital SHALL then be held in the megapool as unclaimed node operator funds
   - This function SHALL allow any user to call it following a mandatory time delay configurable by the pDAO.
 The delay SHALL be initialized by a `startUserDistribute` function.
 After the delay is complete, any user may